 Take care when styling your hair to make sure extra stress is not being put on your edges.
 Wearing loose styles may be best for you until the hormones level out.
 If updos are more your thing, try sectioning out the front of your hair and styling it in a bang or a loose roll-and-tuck faux bang.
 You may also want to give heat styling a break to be safe, but if you do use heat, protect your hair with our Mongongo Oil Thermal & Heat Protectant Spray to help prevent dryness and further damage.

-Some moms may go as far as just starting all over with a big chop!
+While rice water for hair strengthens and improves hair growth, adding shine and reducing split ends, some moms may go as far as just starting all over with a big chop!
 This way, any hair loss is less noticeable, and everything can grow back at the same time.
 Remember, you can’t stop postpartum shedding, but you can work on keeping as much hair on your head as possible!

 It is said that breastfeeding can slow down the process of postpartum shedding, but it may take a year or so before your body is somewhat back to normal.
 In the meantime, you can do your part by taking a good multivitamin or dietary supplement like our Advanced Healthy Hair Vitamins.
 A balanced diet that includes lots of water, fruits, and veggies are important for keeping your body in good health.
 When your insides are healthy, your hair has a better chance of thriving as you go through these changes.